TenebrisNoctua/ClassPP/docs/tutorials/best-practices/composition.md

 * If we want to create a new role, or a new ability, we need to create a new class.
 * If certain roles share the same functions, it might even decrease code reusability.
-* If we want to create a user with multiple roles, such as an Admin whos also an Editor, the system becomes even more complicated.
+* If we want to create a user with multiple roles, such as an `Admin` whos also an `Editor`, the system becomes even more complicated.

 However, if we use composition over inheritance: